EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ## v1.2.1 — Permissions & licensing

-v1.2.1 is **functionally identical to the validated v1.2.0 release**.
-No camera, renderer, provider, menu, Sprite Facing, Secondary View, Gen 1 or Gen 2 behavior has been changed.

-Starting with v1.2.1, Battle Cinematics is distributed under the **Battle Cinematics Source-Available License 1.0** included in `LICENSE`.
-Source remains public for inspection, learning, private/personal modification and contributions back to the official project.
-Public redistribution, repackaging, rebranding, sublicensing, or distribution of derivative/forked Battle Cinematics projects requires prior written permission from EnterPlayerOne.

-Historical releases that were already distributed under the MIT License remain available under the terms that accompanied those releases.
-The new license governs v1.2.1 and later Battle Cinematics releases and future project code to the extent EnterPlayerOne holds the applicable rights.
+Historical releases that were already distributed under the MIT License remain governed by the terms that accompanied those copies.
+Those historical downloads are no longer officially distributed.
+The new license governs v1.2.1 and later Battle Cinematics releases and future project code to the extent EnterPlayerOne holds the applicable rights.”
 ## v1.2.0 — Secondary View

 v1.2.0 adds **SECOND VIEW PIP**: an optional live second battle camera rendered inside a movable picture-in-picture window while the main Battle Cinematics camera continues normally.